zanedevault/player-tracker/README.md

 - Allow search and add of any player in API Sports
 - Use a different API
 - Allow user to choose what stats to display
+- Add links to highlights
+- Add links to match reports
+- Add links to other articles mentioning the player (maybe the user can provide a list of sites to crawl for these links)

 ## Important Reminder